Saint Agnes, virgin and martyr (Memorial)

 Scripture alerts us to the God of surprises.
 Contrary to Samuel's first estimate, it was not David's older, stronger brothers that God chose to become king in place of Saul.
 It was the youngest of the seven brothers, because of some special traits that would make him fit for kingship.
 He was courageous and responsible in caring for his father's flocks; those qualities would also make him a servant-leader for God's people.
 For "the Lord does not see as mortals see; they look on the outward appearance, but the Lord looks on the heart."

-The value of enhancing the lives of others is clearly echoed in the teaching of pope Francis.
-Do I put myself at the service of others, seeking to serve them in the ways that people need today, if they are to hear the Gospel?
+The need to enhance the lives of others is clearly stated by pope Francis.
+Do I see myself called to serve my neighbour in the practical needs of today?
+Do I want to help them to know Jesus?
 Do I appreciate the potential in other people, and my own, despite my limitations?
 Am I ministering life, appreciative of others rather than judgmental?
 How well do I live by the principle that "The Sabbath was made for man"?
 We need to ask ourselves, are we ministering life?

-Jesus teaches that the Sabbath is meant to enhance life.
+The Sabbath is meant to enhance life, according to Jesus.
 The Jewish Sabbath was, and still is, the holiest day of the week.
 For the Pharisees, who sought detailes moral rules for all aspects of life, picking ears of corn and crushing them to eat them constituted work and was forbidden on the Sabbath.
 But Jesus held that it was perfectly alright to satisfy one's hunger on the Sabbath, especially for his disciples, who were never sure of their food from day to day.

 Jewish Sabbath traditions were not not an absolute guide to right and wrong.
 Rather, Jesus calls himself the Lord of the Sabbath.
 For him, anything that serves the needs of others is allowable on the Sabbath.
 Sunday is not so much the day of total rest as the day we keep free to do God's work, responding to the needs of others and the guidance of our own common sense.